mysql-time-machine/replicator/Replicator.md

-## MySQL to HBase Replicator.
+## Replicator.
-Replicates data changes from MySQL binlog to HBase/Kafka, preserving the previous data versions.
-Intended for auditing purposes of historical data.
-In addition can maintain special daily-changes tables which are convenient for fast and cheap imports from HBase to Hive.
+Replicates data changes from MySQL binlog to HBase or Kafka.
+In case of HBase, preserves the previous data versions.
+HBase storage is intended for auditing purposes of historical data.
+In addition, special daily-changes tables can be maintained in HBase, which are convenient for fast and cheap imports from HBase to Hive.
+Replication to Kafka is intended for easy real-time access to a stream of data changes.

 ### Usage
 #### Replicate initial binlog snapshot to HBase